Jarthianur/VirtualFlightRadar-Backend/README.md

 Visit https://github.com/rueckwaertsflieger/AMVR for the super project and even more information.
 There You also get all recommended guides and required software.
+Please consider, even that the VFR-B is released, the AMVR isn't.
+It is still under heavy development.
+Thus we are not able to provide an easy step-by-step guide, yet.

 Contributions are always welcome.